-- Step 1 In Cisco Unified CM Administration, on the System menu, select Service Parameters. - Step 2 On the Service Parameters Configuration page, in the Server field, select the name of the Cisco Unified CM server. - Step 3 In the Service list, select Cisco CallManager.
-The list of parameters appears. - Step 4 Under Clusterwide Parameters (Feature Conference), in the Drop Ad Hoc Conference field, select When Conference Controller Leaves. - Step 5 Select Save.
+- Step 1 In Cisco Unified CM Administration, on the System menu, click Service Parameters. - Step 2 On the Service Parameters Configuration page, in the Server field, click the name of the Cisco Unified CM server. - Step 3 In the Service list, click Cisco CallManager.
+The list of parameters appears. - Step 4 Under Clusterwide Parameters (Feature Conference), in the Drop Ad Hoc Conference field, click When Conference Controller Leaves.